Academic Honor Roll & All-Sportsmanship Team also Announced

-LANCASTER, Pa. — Three student-athletes from the Washington College baseball team have earned All-Centennial Conference honors in a vote conducted by the conference's head coaches.
+LANCASTER, Pa. — Four student-athletes from the Washington College men's lacrosse team have earned All-Centennial Conference honors in a vote conducted by the conference's head coaches.
 In addition, the conference's All-Sportsmanship Team and Centennial Conference Academic Honor Roll for the sport were announced.